stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/dashboard/audit-trail.md

 :::

 ## Audit trail access
-Only the administrators can access the audit trail menu of the group. the super-administrators can access the audit trail from every groups.
+Only the administrators can access the audit trail menu of the team. the super-administrators can access the audit trail from every teams.